alinapradhan/perceptron-neural-network-/README.md

 # perceptron-neural-network-
-perceptron neural network for an unsupervised dataset
+perceptron neural network for an unsupervised dataset.